adridadou/eth-propeller-core/README.md

 * If you want to use Ethereumj with a embedded full node, go to eth-propeller-ethj
 * If you want to use web3j to connect to a remote RPC API, go to eth-propeller-web3j

+#Testing
+In order to run unit tests on a mocked Ethereum network, please use eth-propeller-ethj

+**Note**: Ethereumj's license is LPGL3.
+So make sure that your license is compatible with LPGL3 if you want to use ethereumJ for something else than testing